wkurzius/mr.kurzius.net/content/classes/ap-csp.md

 This course will use the Beauty and Joy of Computing curriculum which is developed by the UC Berkeley (https://bjc.edc.org).
 A large part of the course will have students work in Snap<em>!</em>, an advanced block-based programming language ([https://snap.berkeley.edu/snap/snap.html](https://snap.berkeley.edu/snap/snap.html)).

-And ...
+Also ...

 - Grading is point-based
 - There is no final exam
-- Keep your phones on silent
 - Question?
 Ask your classmates first
-- Pick up a piece of garbage on your way out
+- Pick up a piece of garbage on your way out of the classroom

 ## Further Reading